jaywritescode/clickclack/readme.md

 Features
 --------

-+ Configurable timing for each and every keystroke!
+- [x] Configurable timing for each and every keystroke!
-+ Records your typing errors, and also your deleting your typing errors!
+- [x] Records your typing errors, and also your deleting your typing errors!
+- [ ] Includes element nodes in the replay, for CSS and stuff!